 A connection can have one of the following maximum capacities:

-Dedicated Interconnect or Partner Interconnect support interconnect attachment (VLAN) capacities from 50 Mbps to 50 Gbps.
-Although the maximum supported attachment size for Partner Interconnect is 50 Gbps, not all sizes might be available, depending what's offered by your chosen partner in the selected location.
+Dedicated Interconnect or Partner Interconnect support VLAN attachment capacities from 50 Mbps to 50 Gbps.
+Although the maximum supported attachment size for Partner Interconnect is 50 Gbps, not all sizes might be available, depending on what's offered by your chosen service provider in the selected location.

-You can order more than one connection and use them in an active-active fashion by leveraging the BGP routing capabilities of Cloud Router.
+You can order more than one connection and use them in an active-active fashion by using the Border Gateway Protocol (BGP) routing capabilities of Cloud Router.

 Can I specify the BGP peering IP address?

-- For Partner Interconnect, no. The peering IP addresses are chosen by Google.
+- For Partner Interconnect, no. Google chooses the peering IP addresses.

-With Option 1, you can enable Private Google Access for one or more subnets in the VPC network, and deploy one or more reverse-proxy instances in those subnets.
-These reverse-proxies have only VPC private IP configured, and are thus reachable only through the Cloud Interconnect link from on premises.
-With this solution, most access to cloud APIs, developer APIs, and most Google Cloud services is granted.
+Option 1: You can enable Private Google Access for one or more subnets in the VPC network, and deploy one or more reverse-proxy instances in those subnets.
+These reverse proxies have only VPC private IP addresses configured, and are thus reachable only through the Cloud Interconnect link from on-premises.
+With this solution, most access to Google Cloud APIs, developer APIs, and most Google Cloud services is granted.

 restricted.googleapis.com, which resolves persistently to IP range

-For the latest information on configuration details and supported services, see Configuring Private Google Access for On-premises Hosts.
+For the latest information about configuration details and supported services, see Configuring Private Google Access for on-premises hosts.

-Can I use Cloud Interconnect as a private channel to access all G Suite services through a browser?
+Can I use Cloud Interconnect as a private channel to access all Google Workspace services through a browser?

-As of December 2018, it is not possible to reach G Suite applications through Cloud Interconnect.
+It is not possible to reach Google Workspace applications through Cloud Interconnect.